TRAUMA THERAPY IN MAPLE RIDGE

 It assists clients in reconnecting with their bodies by observing physical sensations, such as tension or tightness, without judgment.

-Furthermore, guided exercises in somatic experiencing help clients safely release trapped stress or “frozen” energy within the body, essential for resolving trauma.
+Furthermore, guided exercises help clients safely release trapped stress or “frozen” energy within the body, essential for resolving trauma.
 This therapy also aims to restore the body’s natural rhythm and harmony, reducing symptoms like hypervigilance, dissociation, and emotional numbness.

 By addressing both the physical and psychological aspects of trauma, somatic experiencing therapy promotes overall health and resilience, enabling clients to achieve a more integrated and harmonious state of being.